 Want to earn continuing education credit for this article?
 Learn more.

 Healthful compassion encourages clients to feel empowered in their healing process.
-Unhealthful compassion can have the following three consequences.
+In today’s practice, awareness of compassion fatigue in massage therapy is essential, since unhealthful compassion can have the following three consequences.
 Unhealthful compassion:

-- makes the therapist vulnerable to ethical breaches
+- Make the therapist vulnerable to ethical breaches

 In order to better understand the possible outcomes of unhealthful compassion, it must first be defined.
 When the desire to help someone is not accompanied by the ultimate vision of them helping themselves, a dynamic of unhealthful compassion exists.
 Being a caregiver with a healthy, compassionate approach involves allowing and even encouraging the recipient to take as much responsibility for their condition as possible.